dude1121/obsidian-vault/01 - Notes/Genesis 24.md

 - *12 - 14*.
 Abraham's servant's prayer to find a wife for Isaac.
 In this prayer he asks that the woman he has been sent for ought to offer him a drink when he asks, and she will further offer to let his camels drink.
 - *15*. [[Rebekah]] is first mentioned.
 - *15 - 21*.
 The first interaction with Rebekah involves her drawing water for Abraham's servant as well as his camels.
 She is described as "very fair to look upon, a virgin."
 - *22*.
-Why did the servant have this jewelry?
+Why did the servant have this jewellery?
 Did Rebekah wear a nose ring?
 - *28 - 32*. [[Laban]] invites the servant in.
 - *33 - 49*.
 The servant relates his task and his account of meeting Rebekah.
 	- *47*.
 Yes, Rebekah was wearing a nose ring.